-- Work with the Alachua County Housing Finance Authority to establish a shared stakeholder model based on responses from implementing a workforce housing ownership program. - Purchase the Sunrise Inn, finalize and implement a property management contract as well as apply for grants to renovate the complex. - Complete the renovation of the Budget Inn to one-bedroom apartments and the Scottish Inn to efficiency units and construction of up to 15 container homes.
+- Work with the Alachua County Housing Finance Authority to establish a shared equity model, based on responses from implementing a workforce housing ownership program. - Purchase the Sunrise Inn, finalize and implement a property management contract as well as apply for grants to renovate the complex. - Complete the renovation of the Budget Inn to one-bedroom apartments and the Scottish Inn to efficiency units and construction of up to 15 container homes.

-- Receive recommendations from the National Alliance to End Homelessness and work with the community to determine the best structure for homeless outreach to serve Alachua and surrounding counties of the homeless Continuum of Care. - Release an RFP for a developer(s) to the Legacy Property (former Ability Housing Property) to construct single family homes. - Provide clinical supervision and support to the Mobile Integrated Healthcare Team utilizing Opioid Abatement Funds. - Continue to collaborate with the Copeland Community to address priority projects to include community park upgrades and to host a community educational water workshop.
+- Receive recommendations from the National Alliance to End Homelessness and work with the community to determine the best structure for homeless outreach to serve Alachua and surrounding counties of the homeless Continuum of Care. - Release an RFP for a developer(s) to the Legacy Property (former Ability Housing Property) to construct single family homes. - Provide clinical supervision and support to the Mobile Integrated Healthcare Team utilizing Opioid Abatement Funds. - Continue to collaborate with the Copeland Community to address priority projects to include community park upgrades and to host a community educational water workshop. - Collaborate with Eastern Alachua County to implement a community needs assessment in the areas of social services, economic development, housing, sustainability, education, food accessibility, healthcare, and employment.

-- Collaborate with Eastern Alachua County to implement a community needs assessment in the areas of social services, economic development, housing, sustainability, education, food accessibility, healthcare, and employment. - Address sustainable funding concerns for the CHOICES Trust, make recommendations for future structure.
+• Address sustainable funding concerns for the CHOICES Trust, make recommendations for future structure.
 Implement a new RFA for the next funding cycle.

-FY 2026 = Effective October 24, 2024, the Meta and OPUS programs were transferred from the Court Services Department to the Community Support Services Department.
+Metamorphosis and OPUS programs were transferred from Court Services to Community Support Services.